percona/percona-server-mongodb-operator/source/sharding.rst

 existing MongoDB replica set nodes into sharded ones).
 To disable sharding, set the ``sharding.enabled`` key to ``false``.

-When the sharding is turned on, the Operator runs replica sets with config servers and mongos instances.
-Their numbers are controlled by ``configsvrReplSet.size`` and ``mongos.size`` keys respectively.
+When sharding is turned on, the Operator runs replica sets with config servers and mongos instances.
+Their number is controlled by ``configsvrReplSet.size`` and ``mongos.size`` keys, respectively.

 .. note:: Config servers for now can properly work only with WiredTiger engine, and sharded MongoDB nodes can use either WiredTiger or InMemory one.